Thanusha7744/guess-the-word/README.md

 python run.py

 ## Usage

 Register / Login
 Register a new account or login with existing credentials.
 Admin accounts must be manually promoted in the database (is_admin=True).

 Playing the Game

 Enter 5-letter words to guess.
 Previous guesses are displayed with colors.
 Maximum 5 guesses per game.
 Maximum 3 games per day.

 ## Admin Reports

 Navigate to /admin/daily for the daily report.
 Navigate to /admin/user to search and view reports for a specific user.

 ## Tech Stack

 Backend: Python, Flask
 Frontend: HTML, CSS, JavaScript

-Database: SQLite (for local testing)
+Database: SQLite
 Authentication: Flask-Login
 Version Control: Git & GitHub

 ## Folder Structure